atomisthq/docs/docs/developer/respond-to-repo-creation.md

 action. `tagRepo` is a convenient function to construct a `ProjectListener` for this.
 It tags as an argument a `Tagger`, which looks at the project content and returns a `Tags` object.
-The following example from `atomist.config.ts` tags Spring Boot repos, using a `Tagger` from the `spring-automation` project, in addition to suggesting the addition of a Cloud Foundry manifest, and publishing the repo using the listener previously shown:
+The following example from `machine.ts` tags Spring Boot repos, using a `Tagger` from the `spring-automation` project, in addition to suggesting the addition of a Cloud Foundry manifest, and publishing the repo using the listener previously shown: